parsagholipour/dexie-worker/README.md

 This will no longer use code injection.

 ### Custom Operations
 You can create custom operations to run within the web worker to improve performance and extend support to cases that are otherwise unsupported due to limitations in communicating with the web worker, such as the inability to pass callbacks (e.g., with methods like [each](https://dexie.org/docs/Collection/Collection.each())).
-To get started, follow these steps:
+You can follow [this](#1-using-your-own-web-worker) or follow these steps:
 1. Create a `dexie-worker.config.js`(or `.ts`) file with your custom operations:
 ```ts
 import Dexie from "dexie";